amiratoufi/amiratoufi.github.io/src/data/researchData/abyssal-ocean-turbulence.md

 ---
-    "title": Abyssal Ocean Turbulence
+    "title": Abyssal Ocean Dynamics and Boundary Layer Turbulence "hero": "/AbysaalOcean.jpg"
-    "hero": "/AbysaalOcean.jpg"
     "link": ""
     "date": "2024/09"
     "videos":
+        - "/videos/BBL2D.mp4"
-        - "/videos/edited_no_black_spaces_video.mp4"
+        - "/videos/BBL3D_C2.mp4"

 ---

+&nbsp;

-The abyssal ocean is a dynamic environment marked by intense turbulence and complex mixing processes driven by variations in temperature, salinity, and internal tides.
-This turbulence results from gravitational forces acting on density differences in seawater, causing water to move up and down along sloping bottom topagraphy.
-When this movement interacts with the rough topography, it generates turbulent eddies and mixing processes, known as bottom boundary layer turbulence.
-This mixing facilitates the crucial exchange of heat, carbon, and nutrients between the deep ocean and the upper layers, impacting both marine ecosystems and clmate regulations.
+The **abyssal ocean** is a dynamic environment where intense turbulence and complex mixing processes are driven by variations in temperature, salinity, and internal tides.
+Gravitational forces act on density differences in seawater, along with internal tides moving water along sloping seafloor topography.
+This interaction with rugged terrain generates turbulent eddies and **bottom boundary layer turbulence**, facilitating the exchange of heat, carbon, and nutrients between deep ocean layers and the surface.
+These exchanges play essential roles in marine ecosystems and climate regulation.

+&nbsp;

+Boundary layer dynamics over sloping topography in stratified, rotating fluids are crucial for understanding how mixing, turbulence, and large-scale energy transport impact the distribution of heat, nutrients, and other tracers within Earth’s systems.
+Decades of research have revealed complex interactions among internal waves, stratification, and topographic effects, providing insights into **boundary layer turbulence (BLT)** and mixing mechanisms under tidal forces in stratified environments.

+&nbsp;

-In abyssal ocean circulation, cold, dense water forms near polar regions, sinking and spreading along the ocean floor toward the equator, driven by density gradients.
-This movement, sustained by bottom boundary layer turbulence, contributes to the global ocean overturning circulation—a system redistributing heat and nutrients on a planetary scale.
-This circulation influences weather, marine ecosystem stability, and Earth's climate by acting as a long-term sink for carbon and heat.
+In **abyssal circulation**, dense, cold water forms near polar regions, sinking and spreading along the ocean floor toward the equator due to density gradients.
+This bottom boundary layer turbulence contributes to the global **ocean overturning circulation**, a system that redistributes heat and nutrients worldwide.
+It serves as a long-term sink for carbon and heat, influencing weather, marine ecosystem stability, and Earth’s climate.

+&nbsp;

-As interest in deep-sea mining grows, scientists are increasingly concerned about its potential impact on abyssal turbulence and the ecosystems it sustains.
-The ocean floor contains valuable resources like manganese nodules and cobalt-rich crusts, which are essential for various technologies.
-However, mining these resources could disrupt sediment layers, increase local turbidity, and alter natural mixing processes, affecting the delicate balance of nutrient distribution and the overall health of deep-sea habitats.
+With the rise of **deep-sea mining**, there is growing concern over its potential impact on abyssal turbulence and the ecosystems it supports.
+The deep-sea floor contains valuable resources like manganese nodules and cobalt-rich crusts essential for technology, but mining can disrupt sediment layers, increase turbidity, and alter natural mixing processes.
+This disruption threatens nutrient balance and deep-sea habitat health.

+&nbsp;

-Studying abyssal turbulence and the effects of human activities like deep-sea mining is crucial for understanding and protecting the deep ocean’s role in global climate stability and marine biodiversity.
+Research on abyssal turbulence and human impacts, such as deep-sea mining, is essential for preserving the deep ocean’s role in climate stability and biodiversity.

+&nbsp;

+I study BLT using large eddy simulations of idealized BLT and aim to shed light on the underlying mechanisms that drive topographical mixing and upwelling, which are crucial in climate regulation.